weilueluo/Notes/c++.md

 ### Virtual / Polymorphism

 Marking a function `virtual` allows subclass method to be called, even if the referencing type is superclass.
 If a function is not virtual but overridden, it will be called according to the type of reference not the type of object.
-Note that a virtual function is far more expensive than a normal function call.
+Note that a virtual function is far more expensive than a normal function call because internally it uses a look up table to find the required method.

 ### const / mutable